dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough-exploration.md

 #### Launch RailsGoat via Jenkins
 It's time set up the first Jenkins pipeline!
 Pipelines are sometimes called jobs -- you'll see these terms used interchangeably.
 A pipeline is typically defined in a `Jenkinsfile`.
 This lab uses Jenkins pipelines for security analysis.

-Start by making a job that runs RailsGoat and ZAP in containers, holding them open together so you can explore RailsGoat.
+Start by making a job that runs RailsGoat and ZAP (Zed Attack Proxy) in containers, holding them open together so you can explore RailsGoat.
 Click `Create a job`:
 ![Create first Jenkins job](screenshots-new/exploration/07-jenkins-create-first-job.png)

 Name the job `hold-RailsGoat-open` (or whatever you like).
 Select "Multibranch Pipeline" as the job type, and press OK: